Yourhosting Review: Solid Performance, Poor Elsewhere

 - 15 GB mailbox

-As a beginner, your best bet is the Start package.
-When necessary (i.e., your visitor numbers exceed the package limit), you can always upgrade to a more expensive package.
+As a beginner, your best option is to go with the Start plan.
+When necessary (that is, when your visitor numbers exceed the plan limit), you can always upgrade to a more expensive plan.

-The more expensive packages offer more speed than the cheaper packages, but Yourhosting doesn’t explain what causes this.
+The more expensive plans offer greater speed than the cheaper plans, but Yourhosting doesn't explain what causes this difference.

 VPS hosting